rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 Relate input file: Alignment maps
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Relate requires one or more alignment map files, each of which must be in SAM, BAM, or CRAM format (collectively, "XAM" format).
+Relate accepts any number of alignment map files, each of which must be in SAM, BAM, or CRAM format (collectively, "XAM" format).
 See :doc:`../formats/data/xam` for details.